Space-Soyentists/ShartyStation13/.github/CODE_OF_CONDUCT.md

 > IDoItForFree: "👀 (wags finger) Nope.
 NOPE NOPE NOPE.
 NUH-UH.
 'NISHED! 🔥"

-> (Chudjak WAS BANNED FROM ALL ORGANIZATION OR USER REPOSITORIES BELONGING TO IDoItForFree).
+> (Chud WAS BANNED FROM ALL ORGANIZATION OR USER REPOSITORIES BELONGING TO IDoItForFree).

 ## Attribution